WI G.I. Bill Benefits: FAQs

 Your credits/semesters while enrolled at any Wisconsin public higher educational institution (UW institutions and Wisconsin Technical Colleges) are cumulative under the WI G.I.
 Bill.
-Your eligibility limitations (10 years, age, number of credits/semesters, etc.) are tracked based on enrollment at all UW System institutions and at Wisconsin Technical Colleges.
+Your eligibility limitations (age, number of credits/semesters, etc.) are tracked based on enrollment at all UW System institutions and at Wisconsin Technical Colleges.
 Remember that if you transfer or have a break of more than a semester (other than summer) in enrollment, you will need to submit a new application for the WI G.I.
 Bill tuition remission to the applicable

 In order to receive a WI G.I.
 Bill remission, you need to apply for it at each UW institution or Wisconsin Technical College you attend.